-One TRR narrative states that "THE OFFENDER WAS OBSERVED WITH A SILVER/BLACK HANDGUN IN HIS HAND RUNNING INTO" a private residence and the responding officer FOLLOWED THE OFFENDER INTO THE ABOVE LOCATION BY FORCED ENTRY: "The earliest \ BWC footage available from the incident shows the officer stop their vehicle, run up to a house with their firearm drawn, and kick down the front door.
-The BWC does not capture audio or video of the officer's initial sighting of the subject, and the subject cannot be seen on BWC entering the home ahead of the officer.
-No warning from the officer is audible on the BWC before they kick down the door.
-The officer enters the home where at least four individuals are gathered, telling them, "Lemme see your hands" as the officer points their firearm at the group.
-The officer pulls one Black male outside, patting him down, as a Black female subject in the home-repeatedly asks officers "what the fuck is going on?".
-The officer returns inside the home where the Black female subject continues to approach the officer and ask, "what is going on?" and complains about the officer's forced entry and damage to the door, saying, "you could have knocked."
+One TRR narrative states that "THE OFFENDER WAS OBSERVED WITH A SILVER/BLACK .
+M HANDGUN IN HIS.HAND RUNNING jNTO" a pfivatejresidence ant t.he respbndi^g'officer "FOLLOWED THE OFFENDER INTO THE ABOVE LOCATION BY FORCED ENTRY."
+The earliest ■ BWC footage available from the-incident shows the officer stop their vehicle, run up to a house with their firearm drawn, and kick down the front door.
+The BWC does not capture audio or video of the officer's initial sighting of,\he subject, and the subject cannot be seen on;,' BWC entering the hame ahead of the officer.
+Wo warning from .the officer is audible on the rBWC before they kick down the door.
+The officer-enters the honiawhere at least four individuals are gathered, telling them, "Lemme see your hands" as the off icer-points their firearm at the group.
+The officer pulls one Black male outside, patting him down, as a Black female subject in the home repeatedly asks officers "what the fuck is going on?"
+The officer . returns'inside the'home where the Black femalgisubject continues-to appfoach:.the officer and;} ask; "what is going on?" and complains about the officer's forced-entry and damage to the door, saying, "you could have knocked."
 At this point, at least one other CPD officer is visible inside the home as well.
-BWC footage shows four Black males and two Black females in the home's living area as officers search the space.
+BWC footage shows four Black males and two Black females in the home's living area as officers search the space, i ..■,, ;,...;

-As officers search the home, one of them can be seen reaching into a closet and pulling out a cardboard box as two of the Black male subjects and the Black female subject reach for the box, leading to a struggle between them and the officers.
-TRR narratives explain that one of the responding officers was recovering "A CARD BOARD BOX THAT HAD A STRONG ODOR OF CANNABIS COMING FROM IT CONTAINING 9 PLASTIC CONTAINERS ALL CONTAINING A GREEN LEAFY SUBSTANCE SUSPECT CANNABIS" when "THE OFFENDER RIPPED THE CARD BOARD BOX FROM [the officer's] HAND CAUSING THE CONTENTS TO FALL ON THE FLOOR."
-On BWC footage, an officer can be seen pulling out his handcuffs and saying, "Everybody's going to jail," as the Black female subject continues to shout at officers and two of the Black males stand in front of her.
-One of the officers moves to handcuff one of the Black male subjects when the situation quickly becomes chaotic.
-Both officers engage in fights with the Black male subjects on scene.
-The TRR narratives note that the officers gave verbal directions, but the subjects did not comply, instead pushing and shoving the officers and at one point striking an officer in the head.
-One TRR narrative states that an officer "DEPLOYED OC/CHEMICAL WEAPON AT THE FACE OF SUBJECT, TO OVERCOME SUBJECTS ACTIONS.
-An officer can be heard shouting "OC" on the BWC footage.
-The video does not clearly show the deployment of OC spray, but in the aftermath of the uses of force and arrests, several officers and one arrested subject can be seen and heard in BWC footage complaining about "mace" in their eyes and mouths
+As "officers search the home, one-of them can be seen reaching into a closet aridpulling outa," 'cardboard box as two of the Black male subjects arid the Black female subject reach for the box, leading to a struggle between them and theiofficers.
+TRR narnativestexplain that one of a the responding officers was recovering "A CARD BOARD BOX THAT HAD A STRONG ODOR OF CANNABIS COMING.FROM IT CONTAINING 9-PLASTIC CONTAINERS ALL CONTAINING A GREEN?
+LEAFY SUBSTANCE SUSPECT CANNABIS" when ""THE OFFENDER RIPPED THE CARD BOARD BOX' FROM [the officer's) HAND CAUSING THE CONTENTS TO FALL ON THE FLOOR."
+On BWC footage, an officer can be seen pulling out his handcuffs and saying, "Everybody's going to jail," as the Black female subject continues to shotit at officers and two of the Black males stand in front of her: One of the officers moves tq\handcuff one'.qf,the Black maleVsubjects,\k% when the situation quickly becomes chaotic.
+Both officers engage' in fights with'the Black male subjects on scene.
+The TRR narratives note that the officers gave Verbal directions, but the ^subjects did not comply,:instead pushing andishoving the officensfand at one point striking;an & officer in the headfone TRR narrative states that ah officer "DEPLOYED OC/CHEMICAL WEAPON ATTHE FACE OF SUBJECT TO OVERCOME SUBJECTS ACTIONS.
+An officer, can be heard shouting "OC" on the BWC footage.
+The video does not clearlyishow the deployment offfef ©Csspray, but in the aftermath of the uses of force and arrests, several office'ressand one

+"arrested subject can be seenfand-heard in BWC footage complaining? about "mace" in their •.